Best vacation destinations for Americans during COVID-19: Updated

 Fortunately for Americans and Canadians, Mexico is allowing tourists these days with very few restrictions.
 Since winter is the busiest time of year in Mexico, the country should be the most popular destination by far, and staying relatively safe should be fairly easy.

 COVID-19 rules: Land borders are restricted but flights are not.
 A negative test is NOT required, though passengers can expect to be screened (not tested) at airports upon arrival.
+Land borders were set to reopen to Americans on November 21, but it's now been pushed back (again) to at least December 21.
+It's better to just fly.

 These popular beach resort areas are all served by the busy Cancun International Airport, although the island of Cozumel has its own small airport with some international flights as well.
 Cancun itself is mainly a gorgeous strip of large hotels along a peninsula, while Playa del Carmen and Cozumel more resemble towns with varied smaller accommodations.